Sampling recovery in Bochner spaces and applications to parametric PDEs: Sampling recovery in Bochner spaces

 \end{proof}

-The following theorem plays a key role in transferring current results on linear sampling recovery of functions in reproducing kernel Hilbert spaces \cite{BSU23, DKU2023,KUV21,KU21a}, into semi-discrete collocation approximation for parametric PDEs with random inputs.
+The following theorem plays a key role in transferring current results on linear sampling recovery of functions in RKHSs \cite{BSU23, DKU2023,KUV21,KU21a} to semi-discrete non-intrusive approximation for parametric PDEs with random inputs, based on a finite number of particular solvers.